 The Halstead Grant is a yearly award for emerging jewelry artists.
 Applicants must answer 15 business questions and submit a design portfolio.
 The award money is intended to help silver jewelry artists jump-start their businesses.
 The grand prize is $7,500 in cash.
 Check the website for annual deadlines.

-Comcast hosts several grant contests searching for internet innovation in the areas of open source, research and “useful things.”
+Comcast hosts several grant contests each year searching for internet innovation in the areas of open source, research, and “useful and interesting things.”
 Each applicant must create a Comcast Innovation Fund account, select a grant and apply for the grant.

 NASE members can apply for Growth Grants worth up to $4,000.
-This grant money can be used to purchase equipment, create marketing materials, create a website or hire part-time employees.
-To be eligible, Growth Grant applicants must be a member in good standing three months prior to applying.
-A resume and thorough business plan are required.
+This grant money can be used to purchase equipment, create marketing materials, create a website, hire part-time employees and more.
+To be eligible, Growth Grant applicants must be members in good standing; a resume and thorough business plan are required.

-FedEx hosts an annual small business grant contest that awards 12 small business owners money and insight from FedEx experts to help grow their companies.
-This grant contest is open to U.S.-based for-profit small businesses that have fewer than 99 employees and have been selling a product or service for less than six months from the start of the contest.
+FedEx hosts an annual small business grant contest that awards small business owners money and insight from FedEx experts to help grow their companies.
+This grant contest is open to U.S.-based for-profit small businesses that have fewer than 99 employees, are actively shipping with FedEx, and have been selling a product or service for at least six months from the start of the contest.

-The amount of grant money awarded changes every year, but past winners have received $50,000 for first place, $30,000 for second place, and $15,000 for third place.
+The amount of grant money awarded changes every year, but past winners have received $50,000 for first place with additional prizes of $20,000 for up to nine runners-up.
 Check the website for entry deadlines and more details.

 The SBA helps women entrepreneurs on their journey toward owning successful businesses and remaining competitive in the marketplace.
 The Office of Women’s Business Ownership has programs designed to help women entrepreneurs with business training, federal contracts, and access to credit and capital.